CORD FAQs | Arbitration | Mediation | ODR

 Who is CORD?+

 CORD (Centre for Online Resolution of Disputes) is a neutral and independent institution that helps individuals and businesses resolve disputes entirely online.
-We provide a secure platform, dedicated case managers, and certified neutrals to deliver fair, time-bound outcomes through legally recognized processes like arbitration and mediation.
+We provide a secure platform, dedicated case managers, and certified neutrals to deliver fair, time-bound outcomes through legally recognized processes like arbitration, mediation, and negotiation.

 What is ODR?+